 Everyone always asks, “Which state was last?”
 Though we normally wouldn’t consider ourselves “Go Big or Go Home” folks, we did it up when running our last marathon and chose Kauai, Hawaii.
 What made it so special is that six of our seven children and their spouses/fiances were able to join us.
 Thanks Stef for making this memorable video.
 We’ve watched it many, many times.

 Contrary to what most think, there are a lot of people that run marathons in every state.
 We are not an anomaly.
 Running a marathon in every state also means we have tasted pints in every state.
 Because.
 That’s what we like to do.
 Not take ourselves too seriously.
 We travel simply.
 We eat fried food (healthy food too).
 We drink a pint or two.
 We run marathons.
 And then we go back to work on Mondays.
 Well, sometimes Tuesdays.
-And these days I don’t go back to work at all since I resigned from my position at Marian University in July 2017. #bestdecisionever
+And well now we don’t go back to work at all since Tom retired in April 2022. #bestdecisionever